interapta/skyrim_xtts_br/README.md

 Training your own custom NPCs is really easy, its actually one of the biggest selling points of `XTTS`.

+#### Using Lazy Voice Finder

+1. Open Lazy Voice Finder
+2. Open the ESP with the voice.
+3. Select a Speaker and a long voiceline that's "calm" and "representative" of their casual conversation.
+4. Right Click -> Copy as WAV
+5. Paste to xtts/speakers/en (or /fr or whatever)
+6. Hit F2 and Rename the WAV to your intended Speaker Name.
+7. Repeat for each voice you want to capture.
+8. Restart XTTS.
+XTTS will convert the Speaker from WAV to JSON Latent automatically.

+#### Using Yakitori Audio Converter

 We'll be using Skyrim to explain.
 These are the instructions for the current Mantella and XTTS-Mantella-Server version as of time of writting.

-##### Using Yakitori Audio Converter

 1. Find the NPC files of the NPC you want to target, you will need the in-game name of the NPC and its voice `.wav` sound voice files for training.
 Loose files will have these `.wav` files under `{Mod File}\Sound\Voice\{Mod}.esp\{npc_voicetype}\` in the form of `.fuz` files that must be converted to `.wav`.
 If your NPC is bundled within a `.bsa` file, use [BAE](https://www.nexusmods.com/skyrimspecialedition/mods/974/) to extract them to loose files.
 2. Download and install [XTTS Mantella API Server](https://www.nexusmods.com/skyrimspecialedition/mods/113445).
 Make sure to also download the `gradio mantella request test` files which you will use in step 6, and place it inside this XTTS server's folder too.